-All I gotta do, is take a look at you…..
-(As Phil Collins sings on Groovy Kind of Love).
+All I gotta do, is take a look at you, (as Phil Collins sings on Groovy Kind of Love).
 A busy 10 days and more cold wet weather.
-But at this time of the year even rainy days and Sundays don’t get you down (to mix it with The Carpenters), if you grow blue Meconopsis grandis.
+At this time of the year even rainy days and Sundays don’t get you down (to mix it with The Carpenters), if you grow blue Meconopsis grandis.
 So a glut of images to demonstrate why they’re such fabulous almost other worldly flowers come rain or shine.

-One of the best late spring bumblebee nectar sources, (another member of the Lamiaceae) the purple-leaved form of Bugle, Ajuga reptans ‘Burgundy Glow’
+One of the best late spring bumblebee nectar sources, another member of the Lamiaceae, is the purple-leaved form of Bugle, Ajuga reptans ‘Burgundy Glow’

-We’ve reached the start of the season for Aquilegia vulgaris flowers, many of which fall into the dark blue/purple range, and again are great nectar flowers for native bumblebees.
+We’ve reached the start of the season for Aquilegia vulgaris flowers, many of which fall into the dark blue or purple range, and again they’re wonderful nectar flowers for native bumblebees.

 This is the best blue, and most floriferous, of several Brunnera macrophylla forms which we grow.
-We bought it as ‘Mayenne Blue’ at a plant fair years ago and it will flower for months on end in part shade, with these clear, forget-me-not blue tiny flowers.
+We bought it as B. ‘Mayenne Blue’ at a plant fair years ago and it will flower for months on end in part shade, with these clear, forget-me-not blue, tiny flowers.

 One of the native flowers which we encourage in the garden for its small pretty blue flowers and attractive creeping habit – Germander Speedwell, Veronica chamaedrys, which is shown here with the white Viola cornuta, which also litters our garden, beautifully.